nanvel/blog/2023/01/domain-driven-design.md

 - not a natural part of an etity or value object
 - the interface is defined in terms of other elements of the domain model
 - the operation is stateless

+Business logic that doesn't belong to any aggregate or value object, or relevant to multiple aggregates (calculation logic that requires reading data from multiple aggregates).

+A domain service is a stateless object that implements the business logic.

+A stateless object used to host business logic.

 ## Layered structure